sorrycc/cali/README.md

 The default model is `gpt-4o`.

 > [!NOTE]
-> You can change the default model by setting `MODEL` env variable.
+> You can change the default model by setting `AI_MODEL` env variable.
 We are currently evaluating how different models perform, so we might change the default model in the future.

 ## Prerequisites